win vs James Martin

-Exciting undefeated prospect Joey Spencer adds another victory to his belt, defeating Isiah Seldon in a RD1 KO victory.
+Exciting undefeated prospect Joey Spencer maintains his unblemished record and adds another victory to his belt, defeating Isiah Seldon in a UD victory.

 Sign Up for PBC News